ko1/kv/README.md

-# kv: A page viewr written by Ruby
+# kv: A page viewer written by Ruby

-kv is a pager designed for streaming data written by Ruby.
+kv is a page viewer designed for streaming data written by Ruby.

 # Usage